ed0sh/PoliTo-OS161-Project/README.md

 - Giulia Golzio (<a href="https://github.com/jelly1600" target="_blank">@jelly1600</a>)

-## Introduction and Theorical Info
+## Introduction and Theoretical Info
 - This is our implementation for **Project C1 (Paging)** of *pds_progetti_2023*.
 The provided set of files replaces the memory management defined in *dumbvm.c*, creating a new method based on on-demand pages requests, page tables and TLB usage, both with correct replacement and page swap-out/in algorithms
 - The chosen variant of the project is **C1.1**, so we used per-process Page Tables; for the *empty regions* problem we used a linked list of segments
 - **TLB** is unique inside our system and it is reserved for the current execuiting process, that is means the TLB must be invalidated at every context-swtiching